gmongaras/MetaU_Capstone/README.md

 - <b>Speical Features:</b>
   - Swiping left or right takes the user to the view to the left or right of the current view.
   - Clicking on a menu item takes the user to that view.

+### Profile - Friend/Other User
+- <b>Description:</b> The friend or other user profile shows the user's current fortunes and has [a menu](#profile-menu---friendother-user) allowing the current user more access to other user's fortunes.
+Each part of the menu is described in more detail below.
+- <b>Features:</b>
+  1. The user has access to [a menu](#profile-menu---friendother-user) containing the other user's fortunes, allowing them to search through that user's fortunes fortunes, like the other user's fortunes, and view the other user's liked fortunes.
+  3. In the top right of the view, there is a menu:
+     - For friends, this menu has a block and unfriend option.
+Blocking removes all liked fortunes between the current user and the friended user and also unfriends the two users on both ends.
+Unfriending only unfriends both users on both ends.
+     - For other users, this menu only has a block option.
+Blocking removes all liked fortunes between the current user and the other user.

+### Profile Menu - Friend/Other User
+- <b>Description:</b> The other user's profile page has a menu with 4 views, allowing the current user to view the other user's fortunes or search through the other user's fortunes.
+  - If the other user does not allow the current user (whether they are a friend or not a friend) to view their fortunes, none of the view will show up and error text will be displayed.
+  1. <b>Fortune List:</b> The fortune list view lists the fortunes the other user owns.
+     - <b>Features:</b>
+       1. The date the other user received each fortune is shown
+       2. A text snippet of each fortune is shown
+       3. A heart for each fortune is either red, if the current used has liked the fortune, or black, if the current user has not liked the fortune.
+       4. Single tapping on a fortune will go into the [detailed view](#fortune-detailed-view) of that fortune.
+       5. Double tapping on a fortue will cause the current user to like or unlike it and will add or unadd the fortune to the current user's liked list.
+  2. <b>Text Search:<b> Allows the current user to search for any fortunes the other user owns by text.
+     - <b>Features:</b>
+       1. The current user can enter some text in the search bar and press enter or search to search through all the other user's fortunes for the given text they entered.
+       2. Upon searching, if fortunes were found, they will be displayed.
+If no fortunes were found, error text will be displayed.
+       - This view also contains all features from the fortune list.
+  3. <b>Location Search:</b> Allows the current user to search for any fortunes the other user owns by latitude and longitude within a given mile radius.
+     - <b>Features:</b>
+       1. The current user can enter latitude and logitude values which describes the location they want to search the other user's fortunes for.
+Additionally, the user can add a mile value which is the radius the user wants to query fortunes within.
+       2. Upon searching, if fortunes were found withing the given radius at the given latitude and logitude values, they will be displayed.
+If no fortunes were found within that radius, error text will be shown.
+       - This view also contains all features from the fortune list.
+  4. <b>Liked List:</b> Allows the user to view any fortunes the other user has liked, whether that's from the other user's own fortune list or another user's fortune list.
+     - <b>Features</b>
+       - This view contains all features from the fortune list.
+- <b>Special Features:</b>
+  - Swiping left or right will take the current user to the page next to the current page.
+  - Clicking on a menu item will take the user to that page
+  - Clicking the back button will take the user back the the [Friends](#friends) page.

 ### Settings
 - <b>Description:</b> Allows the user to change their profile picture, privacy settings, application settings, and delete their account.